There’s no one-size-fits-all approach when you have an enlarged prostate and you’re trying to decide what to do next.

 - Is there a chance that the treatment will cause problems?

-From there, you can talk with him about medications, supplements or surgery.
+From there, you can talk with them about medications, supplements or surgery.

 These may give you relief.
 Some reasons to consider going on medication for an enlarged prostate include: